Semaglutide and Tirzepatide for Weight Loss

 Side effects

 Most side effects of semaglutide are mild with the most common being gastrointestinal, such as nausea, constipation, gas, bloating or indigestion.
 Dizziness, fatigue and headache are the next common.
 A rare side effect is gastroparesis which means a paralyzed stomach.
 Semaglutide is contraindicated in patients with a history of medullary thyroid cancer, multiple endocrine neoplasia, gallbladder disease or pancreatitis.
-The FDA recommends Wegovy for weight loss only if you have a body mass index (BMI) of 30 or a BMI of 27 or more with at least one weight-related condition such as high blood pressure, high cholesterol or type 2 diabetes.
+The FDA recommends semaglutide for weight loss only if you have a body mass index (BMI) of 30 or a BMI of 27 or more with at least one weight-related condition such as high blood pressure, high cholesterol or type 2 diabetes.

 Typically, in diabetics, and in the weight loss study mentioned above, Semaglutide is increased to the maximum dosage.
 With 5 different strengths, and monthly increases, it would then take 4 months to get to the maximum strength.
 We are finding that most patients in our clinic have few side effects and also achieve significant weight loss at lower doses.